 Addiction is a family disease, it affects everybody involved.
-It’s isolating for both the addict and their loved ones.
+It’s isolating for both the addict and the family.
 While the addicted is preoccupied with thoughts of using and obtaining drugs, family members feel pressure to cover up unhealthy situations.
 They isolate themselves from friends and family because they are filled with guilt and shame.
 They feel powerless and often blame themselves.

 Families of drug addicts live in an almost constant state of fear and dread.
-They are terrified of the phone ringing because it might be the call about their loved one being found dead of an overdose.
-They become desperate to save them but a clumsy attempts to enable, rescue, or protect the addict can cause existing rifts to deepen even further.
+They are terrified of the phone ringing because it might be the call about their child being found dead of an overdose.
+They become desperate to save them.
+Unhealthy attempts to enable, rescue, or protect the addict never work.

 Being married to an addict, you likely want to do everything in your power to prevent bad things from happening to your addicted loved one, very often the line is crossed between caring for the addict and trying to control their behavior.
 Children with drug addict parents also face unique stresses and pressures.